 Brian A. Pomper offers public policy, political and strategic business advice to Fortune 500 and other companies, with a focus on international trade and intellectual property.
-He is also co-leader of the firm’s public law and policy practice.
+He is also co-leader of the firm’s public law and policy practice and serves on the firm management committee.

 Practice & Background